Dave-MK/legends-of-asgard/README2.md

 + #### Tools

-    - [Compress JPEG](https://compressjpeg.com/) was used to compress JPEG images.
+    - [Compress PNG](https://compresspng.com/) was used to compress JPEG images.
-    - [IMGonline.com.ua](https://www.imgonline.com.ua/eng/resize-image.php) was used to resize images.
+    - [Convert PNG to WEBP](https://compresspng.com/) was used to compress JPEG images.
-    - [EzGif](https://ezgif.com) was used to resize GIF images.
+    - [Convert WEBP to AVIF](https://compresspng.com/) was used to compress JPEG images.
-    - [GIMP](https://www.gimp.org/) was used to edit all README.md images.
+    - [Coolers](https://coolors.co/) was used to create the color palette.
-    - [cooler](https://coolors.co/) was used to create the color palette.
+    - [Adobe Color](https://compresspng.com/) was used to compress JPEG images.

 ---